Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Related Work

-Empirical studies further examine individual and team level adoption of GenAI tools in software development.
-Davila \textit{et al}.~\cite{davila2024industry} conducted an industry case study based on 72 practitioners and found that developers mainly use GenAI tools such as ChatGPT and GitHub Copilot to support coding and information search tasks.
-The study reports productivity gains but also highlights challenges related to limited context awareness and the need for human validation of outputs.
-Inshort, GenAI can act as a new kind of "team member," altering traditional communication channels.
-These findings extend Ulfsnes \textit{et al}.~\cite{ulfsnes2024transforming} earlier point about individual adoption by illustrating a concrete team-level effect, and they complement \textit{et al}.~\cite{russo2024navigating} insight that AI tools must fit into existing workflows.
-If GenAI becomes an informal first-responder to developers’ queries, teams might need to adapt their collaboration practices to ensure critical knowledge still flows among human colleagues.
+Empirical studies further examine individual- and team-level adoption of GenAI tools in the software industry.
+Davila \textit{et al}.~\cite{davila2024industry} conducted an industry case study based on 72 practitioners and found that developers mainly use GenAI tools such as ChatGPT and GitHub Copilot to accelerate searching, typing, and syntax recall.
+The study highlights limited context awareness in tool suggestions as a recurrent challenge, which practitioners address by providing more detailed prompts.
+Relatedly, Ulfsnes \textit{et al}.~\cite{ulfsnes2024transforming} found that developers turn to GenAI for help instead of asking co-workers, altering traditional communication channels and affecting the learning loop within teams.
+These findings complement Russo's~\cite{russo2024navigating} insight that AI tools must fit into existing workflows.
+If GenAI becomes an informal first responder to developers' queries, teams might need to adapt their collaboration practices to ensure critical knowledge still flows among human colleagues.